PsyTeachR/ads-v1/docs/06-joins.md

 <img src="images/joins/left_join.png"/>
 :::

-A `left_join` keeps all the data from the first (left) table and joins anything that matches from the second (right) table.
-If the right table has more than one match for a row in the right table, there will be more than one row in the joined table (see ids 4 and 5).
+A `left_join` keeps all the data from the first (left) table and adds anything that matches from the second (right) table.
+If the right table has more than one match for a row in the left table, there will be more than one row in the joined table (see ids 4 and 5).

 ```r